 This love scene incorporates a piano, playing in the distance.
-I used a piano, simply, because I was trying to write something sweet and lyrical.
+I used simple piano figures because I was trying to write something sweet and lyrical.
 Its treatment is inspired by a walk in the Sussex woods a few years ago.
 Just outside Lewes, I stumbled on an abandoned hospital, ramshackle but still standing.
 In the middle of the hospital grounds, was the social hall, built in the 1950s, now overgrown with weeds.
 Paint was peeling from the walls but you could still see old health posters, a portrait of the queen and the twisted remains of tubular metal chairs.
 There, in the middle of it all, stood an old upright piano, its lid down, dusted in plaster from the ceiling which was about to collapse.
-It I was brave enough to step into the room and lift the lid of the piano, I’m sure it would have played.
+If I was brave enough to step into the room and lift the lid of the piano, I’m sure it would have played.